 In an age where millennials and generation z are set to flood the workforce, research has made it clear these generations are wired differently than their parents and grandparents.
 It’s important for a manager to consider investing in sustainable practices.
 Whether they invest in energy, human capital, or other avenues, reducing the possibility of a company’s exposure is always on a manager’s mind.
-Kelley School of Business Assistant Professor of Accounting Sam Tiras breaks down how a manager can implement Economic Value Added (EVA), and present it to his or her CFO.
+Kelley School of Business Associate Professor of Accounting Sam Tiras breaks down how a manager can implement Economic Value Added (EVA), and present it to his or her CFO.

 Show Notes: 0:01 Shane Simmons and Phil Powell introduce listeners to The ROI Podcast.
 0:30 Through some online research, Shane learned 65 percent of employees at Fortune 100 companies want to see their CEOs publicly support renewable energy.
 0:55 Of those 65 percent of employees, 73 percent are millennials.
 1:08 Phil says the millennial workforce is forcing a new perspective on business.
 1:36 Shane introduces the episode's topic: sustainability.
-Assistant Professor of Accounting Sam Tiras explains the broad view people often have of accounting.
+Associate Professor of Accounting Sam Tiras explains the broad view people often have of accounting.
 Sam introduces the listeners to Economic Value Added (EVA).
 3:48 Investments come in many forms: human capital, reputation capital, sustainability.
 4:37 Investing more in EVA reduces your risk, which prevents your company from losing money.
 5:11 Companies that are proactive when investing into sustainable practices outperform companies that just meet the minimal standards.
 6:30 EVA says look at your benefits, and then evaluate your cost.
 7:58 How to sell investing more capital in sustainable practices to your CFO.
 8:58 CFOs want to help you make investments that are good for the company, that means managers need to think beyond the numbers given to them from the accountants.
 9:24 This episode's takeaway for listeners.
 10:26 How to subscribe to The ROI Podcast.